eileectrxity/2-3-0-solo-project_palette-picker/README.md

 ![palettes](images/color-type-input.png)

 # Vite and getting started
 Remember, we're using Vite for this project!
-To get started do:
+To get started:

+1. Create a Github repo (or fork this one)
+2. Clone it down
+3. Then create the Vite project inside the repo using these commands:

 ```bash
 npm create vite